The Ultimate Guide to Toyota Tundra Lift Kits

 Let’s take a look at some popular options for your Tundra:

-As you can see by the instant price increase, coilovers are indeed more expensive.
+As you can see by the instant price increase, coilovers are indeed more expensive at around $1000.
 These coilovers are adjustable from 2-3 inches, and have a host of other beneficial features.

 Types of Lift Kits - Rear

 The rear of your truck is a bit different.
 Instead of a coiled spring, we’ll be looking at a group of long and slightly curved springs called leaf springs.
 With these, the most common way to get lift is through lift blocks, add-a-leafs, and leaf packs.

 Lift blocks act the same way spacers do.
 It’s a block that is added between your axles and your leaf springs.
 Like spacers, I would not consider these for serious off-roading.
 These will be your most cost effective means of getting a few inches of lift.
 For looks and general off-roading, these are the way to go.

 This kit comes with the needed blocks and longer u-bolts.
 They are a good basic kit for a decent amount of lift.
 Rough Country offers universal blocks for around $30, but you’ll need to get u-bolts.

 If you want something a little lighter, Liftcraft makes aluminum blocks in 1, 1.5, 2, and 3 inch heights.
 Prices range from $40 to $60 depending on the amount of lift, but all blocks come with a lifetime warranty!

 Add-A-Leafs were covered in the terminology, but they increase the curve of your rear suspension which gives you more lift.
 An added benefit to the lift is a greater load capacity as well!

 For less than the cost of the blocks, Tuff Country offers this three inch AAL.
 Some do recommend getting some longer u-bolts to go with it.